Why You Need to Know About Toad Poisoning in Dogs

 Quick action can save your dog’s life.
 Follow these steps:

-• Wipe the gums and tongue gently with a wet cloth.
+2. Wipe the mouth: Gently wipe the gums and tongue with a wet cloth to remove any sticky residue.

-• These do not neutralize the toxin and may make it worse.
+5. Avoid home remedies: Do not use milk or other substances, as these do not neutralize the toxin and may make the situation worse.

-👉 Always follow up with professional care, even if symptoms improve — the toxin can cause delayed cardiac effects.
+Always follow up with professional care, even if symptoms improve, because the toxin can cause delayed cardiac effects.

 How Vets Treat Toad Poisoning in Dogs